Skip to content

 A double works like this: At the start of a game, you place the doubling cube, the dice bearing the numbers 2, 4, 8, 16, 32 and 64 on the bar in the centre of the board with 64 on top.
 At this point, the number 64 equates to 1 because the doubling cube doesn’t include a 1.
 Neither opponent is in control of the cube at this moment.

-As the game unfolds, if one of the players feel that they have a distinct advantage, they can declare that they are going to double on their next turn before they roll the dice.
+As the game unfolds, if one of the players feels that they have a distinct advantage, they can declare that they are going to double on their next turn before they roll the dice.
 They turn the doubling cube to the next highest value.
 If the opponent rejects the double, they lose the game at the current stake.
 If the opponent accepts, the value of the game doubles and they continue to play.
 The opponent then takes ownership of the doubling cube and can make the next double, in which case the stakes double again.
 Doubling can continue beyond 64, although the players need to keep track of the stake.

 Doubling cube and dice.